 The bronze ritual dagger is 15 inches (37cm) long and 7 cm wide at the widest part.
 The Dagger has notches where a wood applique could have been in place.
 Also, with the open end on the handle, a leather strap could have been placed through it.

-While the dating from Armenian Expert Center of Cultural Values is during an era before the Urartians pop-up in the Assyrian annals, it still comes from an area in Armenian known to be rich in Urartian sites: Erebuni, Karmir Blur, etc. And while it might not line up with the Urartu-Assyrian War, the dating does line up with the traditional dating for when Moses received the Ten Commandments.
+While the dating is during an era before the Urartians pop-up in the Assyrian annals, it still comes from an area in Armenian known to be rich in Urartian sites: Erebuni, Karmir Blur, etc. And while it might not line up with the Urartu-Assyrian War, the dating does line up with the traditional dating for when Moses received the Ten Commandments.